 Throughout this, community participation has been instrumental in driving open government.
 Community involvement has made our commitments more ambitious, our monitoring of progress more thorough, and the government’s engagement more meaningful.
 Community input has helped make our Plan a success.

 Development of this Plan has already started.
-The process will work like this:
+The process, that will be conducted throughout 2018, will work like this:

 There are two particular points where we want your input:

-In the first phase, we want to hear your ideas about prospective themes and commitments for the next Plan.
-From 19 February-30 March, you can have your say online by submitting and discussing ideas at this website.
+In the first phase, we heard your ideas about prospective themes and commitments for the next Plan.
+From 19 February-30 March, you had your say online by submitting and discussing ideas at this website.

-To kick off discussions, the government has identified some areas where there’s a real opportunity for meaningful progress over the period of the next Plan.
+To kick off discussions, the government identified some areas where we thought there was a real opportunity for meaningful progress over the period of the next Plan.
 Our Open Government Forum then approved discussion starters on the following topics:

 - digital transformation